NoahCardoza/CaptchaHarvester/README.md

 This project allows you to solve Google's V2 and V3 ReCaptchas as well as hCaptchas.
-However, since Google's V3 ReCaptchas are based on a rating system of your browser and browsing habbits, it's slightly less reliable.
+However, since Google's V3 ReCaptchas are based on a rating system of your browser and browsing habits, it's slightly less reliable.

 ## help